 The average horse will suffer from joint pain and a steady decline in performance.
 But you can do something about it!
 This is where joint supplements for horses come in.

 A supplement is designed to replace a nutrient deficiency.
 These deficiencies are caused by the environment and the diet of a horse.
 Athleticism or injury may also lead to nutrient deficiencies.
-Horse joint supplements are very popular because joint problems are common in equines.
+Horse joint supplements are very popular because joint problems (like cow-hocks) are common in equines.

 Ageing can also cause a horse’s joints to become stiff and wear away; this is called osteoarthritis.
 These supplements can address all these issues and improve general horse health as well.